Keyboard shortcuts

 • Launch window in late 2014 still had around 500,000 users queued for access.
 E71

-• Durable channel signal: Robinhood’s S-1 later reported that over 80% of new funded customers in 2020 and Q1 2021 came organically or via referral.
+• Later durability context (not first-month attribution): Robinhood’s S-1 reported that over 80% of new funded customers in 2020 and Q1 2021 came organically or via referral.
 E73

 Background (Concise)